kunal8411/raft-ai-assessment/README.md

-1. Using the GET api call get all the items from the databse and store them in the UI in the grid structure, 3 items on the first row and 2 items on the seconf
+1. Using the GET api call get all the items from the databse and store them in the UI in the grid structure, 3 items on the first row and 2 items on the second

 2. Using "react-sortable-hoc" library added the Drag and Drop feature.

 3. In the UI I am calling API call after every 5 seconds and get data fron the database, and check on the UI if the sequence of items are matching with the database items, if sequence does not match then update the sequence in the database using PUT API(/api/items) call .